-- New York subways, MTA Metro-North Railroad, and Long Island Railroad (LIRR) Regulations (Allowed on subways all the time, allowed on MTA and LIRR most non-rush and holiday hours)
+- New York subways, MTA Metro-North Railroad, and Long Island Railroad (LIRR) Regulations (Allowed on subways all the time, allowed on MTA and LIRR with $5 lifetime pass during most non-rush and holiday hours)

 - Bicycles on NJ TRANSIT (Trains, Buses, and Ferries, including Staten Island)

 - PATH Rapid Transit System (Allowed during certain hours)

 If you’re out of shape and need a little more encouragement, consider the fact that you burn between 500 and 1,000 calories an hour (depending on your speed, terrain, and your own weight, of course), and this eco-friendly activity causes less strain on your joints than walking or running.
 And—after you buy a bike—the cost of using it is almost zero.
 What are you waiting for?